High Quality QCD Axion at Gravitational Wave Observatories

-The shape of the GW spectrum away from the peak frequency has been investigated in~\cite{Hiramatsu:2012sc}, it decreases steeply as $\omega^{3}$ for $\omega<\omega_{\text{peak}}$, whereas for $\omega>\omega_{\text{peak}}$ it behaves as $\sim \omega^{-1}$, until a cutoff frequency corresponding to the domain wall width.
-However, more detailed numerical simulations are required to understand the precise behavior of the spectrum around the peak frequency.
+The GW spectrum away from the peak frequency~\cite{Hiramatsu:2012sc} decreases as $\omega^{3}$ for $\omega<\omega_{\text{peak}}$, whereas for $\omega>\omega_{\text{peak}}$ it behaves as $\sim \omega^{-1}$, until a cutoff frequency corresponding to the domain wall width.
+However, further numerical simulations are required to understand the precise behavior of the spectrum around the peak frequency.